Awkunss/Forecasting_Stock_ARIMA/README.md

 The code starts by importing the required libraries such as pandas, numpy, matplotlib, and statsmodels.

 ### Data Collection
-The data for the stocks is collected from Yahoo Finance for the time window of May 2021 to May 2022.
+The data for the stocks is collected from Yahoo Finance for the time window of Oct 2023 to Oct 2024.
 The data is loaded into a pandas dataframe.

 ### Data Preprocessing
 The data is preprocessed by checking for missing values, transforming the data into log-returns, and making the time series stationary.